hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/interviews/366_the_missionary_work.md

 ---
-title: "THE MISSIONARY WORK OF THE FIRST HINDU\nSANNYASIN TO THE WEST \nAND\nHIS PLAN\n\
+title: "366 THE MISSIONARY WORK OF THE FIRST HINDU\nSANNYASIN TO THE WEST \nAND\n\
-  OF REGENERATION OF INDIA"
+  HIS PLAN\nOF REGENERATION OF INDIA"

 ---

 ## THE MISSIONARY WORK OF THE FIRST HINDU SANNYASIN TO THE WEST AND HIS PLAN OF REGENERATION OF INDIA